-Participants may enter up to four exhibits in the construction classes but only two exhibits in any one class.

-- They may also enter one exhibit in the creativity, costumes, hands-for-larger service, and/or skills notebook. - All exhibits must be in the same level. - Members may not enter the same garment or accessory in an exhibit class and in the fashion revue. - All items must be clean and in good repair. - Hangers and/or garment bags are removed from exhibits prior to judging and might not be returned.
+Members may enter up to four exhibits in the construction classes but only two exhibits in any one class.
+They may also enter one exhibit in the creativity, costumes, hands-for-larger service, and/or skills notebook.
+Senior and Intermediate members may also enter one exhibit in the Celebrate our World class.
+All exhibits must be in the same level.
+Members may not enter the same garment or accessory in an exhibit class and in the fashion revue.
+All items should be clean and in good repair.